NHL Norris Trophy Odds 2024-25: Who Is NHL’s Best Defensemen?

 Those of us who follow the NHL closely have known Werenskiโ€™s potential for years, since he was drafted eighth overall in 2015.
 But playing for the two-steps-forward-one-step-back Blue Jackets has wreaked havoc on Werenskiโ€™s career, since he has only skated in 29 playoff games in his previous eight seasons.

-But Werenski is having a breakout season under first-year coach Dean Evason by equaling his career high in points (57) in just 53 games and sitting third in the league in points among defensemen behind only the two players listed above.ย
+But Werenski is having a breakout season under first-year coach Dean Evason by surpassing his career high in points (59) and leading Columbus in points and average time on ice (26:53).ย

 Like Hughes, Werenski leads his team in points and leads all NHL skaters in average time on ice per game (26:48).
 Plus, he has been on a tear by posting 47 points in CBJโ€™s past 38 games, helping the Blue Jackets get back into the playoff race in the East as of early February.